-PPE-Disposable Gloves/Facemask/Shield Calibrated Scale Appropriate Sample Collection Vessel Isopropyl Alcohol Deionized (DI) Water Procedure:
+- 1. PPE-Disposable Gloves/Facemask/Shield;

+- 2. Calibrated Scale;

+- 3. Appropriate Sample Collection Vessel; and

+- 4. Isopropyl Alcohol.

+Procedure:

-- 1) Put on disposable gloves to mitigate the risk for contamination of the sample during the collection process. - 2) Ensure the work surface and scale are clean and decontaminated. - 3) Label a collection vessel with the appropriate METRC identifier, and confirm the batch or lot mass.
+- 1) Put on disposable gloves to mitigate the risk for contamination of the sample during the collection process. - 2) Ensure the work surface and scale are clean and decontaminated. - 3) Label a collection vessel with the appropriate METRC identifier and confirm the batch or lot mass.
 Do not sample if pertinent information is not available. - 4) Retrieve the container you will be collecting the sample from and wipe off the lid of the container if applicable. - 5) For usable cannabis: The minimum sample volume to be collected from each batch is 0.5% of the batch mass.
 The minimum number of sample increments listed below must be collected for the gross sample (this includes both compliance and retain sample).
-Each sample increment collected should weigh a minimum of 1 gram.
 Withdraw samples from the upper, middle, and lower sections of each container, with the upper section sample being taken from a depth of not less than 10 centimeters.
 In circumstances where there are 1-10 containers in a batch, collect a sample from all containers.
 Record the time the sample was collected, any inconsistencies with the sampling plan, and any other remarks that may be relevant to data analysis or quality assurance.